TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-workbook-is-missing-data.md

 # Workbook is missing data

-If you need help understanding why a workbook may be missing data, see the tutorial [Visualize and monitor your data](https://docs.microsoft.com/azure/sentinel/tutorial-monitor-your-data) for information about:
+If you need help understanding why a workbook may be missing data, see the tutorial [Visualize and monitor your data](https://docs.microsoft.com/azure/sentinel/tutorial-monitor-your-data).

 ## **Recommended Documents**